fmaclen/canutin-desktop/README.md

   All of the data Canutin interacts with is stored in a single file (referred to as a Vault file).
 You can backup this file the same way you would any other file on your computer.

 - **What about security?**
-  In it's current version Canutin does not encrypt your data, though that is in the roadmap.
-Canutin is as secure as your computer is, anyone who has access to your device will be able to access the data in the vaults stored in such device.
-By default Canutin's server is only accessible from your computer's browser but it's possible to expose it to your local network and/or the public Internet if your networking settings allow it.
   In it's current version Canutin does not encrypt your data though that is in the roadmap.
 Canutin is as secure as your computer is, anyone who has access to your device will be able to access the data in the vaults stored in such device.
 By default Canutin's server is only accessible from your computer's browser but it's possible to expose it to your local network and/or the public Internet if your networking settings allow it.

 - **What about privacy?**